rinpharma/r-pharma/content/blog/post.2.md

 APPLY NOW!

 By participating in R/Pharma 2020, you consent to audio and video recording by any means and form of your workshop, presentation, lecture or demonstration as a speaker or as an attendee.
 This can include the use of your name, photograph and biographical information in connection with reproduction and dissemination of the presentation.
-Presenters are solely accountable for the content within their presentation and are expected to comply with R/Pharma [terms and conditions](/terms).
+Presenters are solely accountable for the content within their presentation and are expected to comply with R/Pharma
+{{< rawhtml >}}
+<a href="/terms" style="text-decoration: underline;">Terms and conditions</a>.
+{{< /rawhtml >}}

 {{< rawhtml >}}